Dirt Bike Rider Racing in Dessert

 3. Sherco SC 125 Cross Country – $8600

-Sherco dirt bikes are known for their high performance.
+Sherco dirt bikes are known for high performance.
 This year’s model is significantly lighter than that of last year.
 It features a 2-stroke engine and costs about $8,600.

 Although it is a tad more substantial than other 125 cc bikes, it maintains optimal mobility, which makes it great for trail riding.
+It also comes with a unique feature – pulling itself back when the rider falls below the power.
+Used Shercos on online listings are often shown with 16k mi or 11k mi examples depending on how much trail use they’ve had.

 Features: